Posted on July 12, 2022 by Indiana's Cool North

 Follow the Heritage Trail: With the help of a free audio guide—complete with intriguing historical tidbits—you easily can devote a day to this 90-mile route discovering the region’s rich, diverse heritage.

-Discover the shoppes at Coppes: Once home to the “Hoosier Cabinet” factory for Coppes Kitchen Cabinets, today Coppes Commons is a sprawling shopping complex.
+Discover the shoppes: Once home to the “Hoosier Cabinet” factory for Coppes Kitchen Cabinets, today Coppes Commons is a sprawling shopping complex.
 Both elegant and industrial, it’s an incredible place to learn a little about local history, and shop for furniture, handmade leather goods, Amish crafts, and much more.
+Visit the Neighbors Mercantile Co. to discover unique and nostalgic finds at the newest place to shop in Nappanee.

 There’s a lot more to see and do in these two counties than you can fit in to one weekend, but this should give you a great starting point for creating your own Amish adventure in Indiana’s Cool North.
 If you’ll be visiting Amish country on a Sunday, it’s best to check ahead as businesses and attractions may be closed.
 For more attractions in Northern Indiana click here.